Monday, June 20, 1984

 We finally reached the top of our first climb where the horizon was filled with snow-covered peaks.
 We turned off for Royal Gorge and the 1,045-foot suspension bridge over the Arkansas River.

 We rode some rollercoaster hills over to the gorge — labeled the “Grand Canyon of the Arkansas River.”
-(We’d already visited the “Grand Canyon of the South with Clothes On” at the Virginia-Kentucky border.)
+(We’d already visited the “Grand Canyon of the South with Clothes On” at the Virginia-Kentucky border, officially known as The Breaks.)
 We took a tram into the 1,000-foot deep gorge and later rode a gondola across the top.
 In addition to these attractions, there’s a bridge that spans the chasm (it’s closed to most traffic now, though), and a railroad runs along the river.
 That rail route was a battle zone between the Denver & Rio Grande Railroad and the Santa Fe Railroad in the 1800s.

 We hung out at some overlooks and felt a big storm blow in from the west.
 The wind picked up, the temperature dropped, and we could see lightning strikes.
 We pedaled out and started to pass a picnic ground on the way to the campground.
 Although the picnic area was clearly marked “no camping,” it was deserted and we walked to the back and pitched our tent anyway.
 We caught the edge of the storm, and ate dinner.

 Later, I walked to an overlook that had a view of the foothills we’d crossed.
 I could see the dark clouds and lightning flashes as the storm marched eastward toward Kansas.
 I stood there wondering, remembering those rainstorms in Kansas.
 Will this one interrupt dinner at the Cactus Patch in Tribune?
 Will the diners pause to watch the rain falling in the street?